• Menu

 (0)

-Perched on the Capitoline Hill, one of the seven hills of Rome, the Capitoline Museums – Musei Capitolini in Italian – are the oldest museums in the world.
+Perched on the Capitoline Hill, one of the seven hills of Rome, the Capitoline Museums – or Musei Capitolini in Italian – are the oldest public museums in the world.

-With their incredible collections of art and archaeology housed in sublime historic palaces, the Capitoline Museums are a must-see for all visitors exploring the Eternal City!
+With their incredible collections of art and archaeology housed in stunning historical palaces, the Capitoline Museums are a must-visit for anyone exploring the Eternal City.
+All aboard!
 Follow the guide!

 The Capitoline Hill

-The Capitoline Hill is one of the seven Roman hills.
-With its temple dedicated to Jupiter, Juno and Minerva (the Roman equivalents of the Greek gods Zeus, Hera and Athena), the Capitoline Hill represented the religious centre of ancient Rome.
+The Capitoline Hill is one of Rome’s seven hills.
+With its temple dedicated to Jupiter, Juno, and Minerva (the Roman equivalents of the Greek gods Zeus, Hera, and Athena), the Capitoline Hill was the religious center of ancient Rome.

-In ancient times, each Roman city had its own capitol – its religious centre – modelled on Rome’s.
+In antiquity, every Roman city had its own capitol – its religious center – modeled after the one in Rome.

-The Capitoline Museums were founded in 1471 when Pope Sixtus IV donated four ancient bronze statues to the city: the Capitoline She-wolf, the Thorn Shooter, the Camillus and fragments of a statue of Domitian.
+The Capitoline Museums were established in 1471 when Pope Sixtus IV donated four ancient bronze statues to the city: the Capitoline Wolf, the Spinario, the Camillus, and fragments of a statue of Domitian.

-In the following centuries, the successors of Pope Sixtus IV continued the work of their predecessor by donating ancient works to the Capitoline Museums.
+Over the following centuries, the successors of Pope Sixtus IV continued this tradition by donating additional ancient works to the Capitoline Museums.

-Between the 16th and 17th centuries, the Piazza del Campidoglio was completely redesigned by Michelangelo with :
+Between the 16th and 17th centuries, Michelangelo redesigned the Piazza del Campidoglio, including:

-• the renovation of the Palazzo Senatorio, which today houses the headquarters of the City Council of Rome
+• Renovating the Palazzo Senatorio, which now houses the Rome City Council

-• the renovation of the Palazzo dei Conservatori and the construction of the Palazzo Nuovo, which house the museum collections
+• Renovating the Palazzo dei Conservatori and constructing the Palazzo Nuovo to house the museum collections

-In 1734, under the pontificate of Pope Clement XII, the Capitoline Museums finally opened their doors to the general public.
+In 1734, under the pontificate of Pope Clement XII, the Capitoline Museums opened to the public.

-A few years later, Pope Benedict XIV bought the collections of the Pio and Sacchetti families to found the Pinacoteca Capitolina.
+A few years later, Pope Benedict XIV acquired the collections of the Pio and Sacchetti families to establish the Capitoline Picture Gallery.

-In 1997, the Capitoline Museums opened the Montemartini annex in a former thermoelectric plant on the edge of Rome.
+In 1997, the Capitoline Museums opened the Montemartini annex in a former power plant on the outskirts of Rome.

 🧐 Fun fact 🧐